Ganesh-Gosavi/Quiziee/README.md

 Take Quizzes and Receive Instant Feedback: Users can take quizzes and get instant feedback on their performance.
 User Authentication and Authorization: Secure user authentication and authorization using JWT.
 Dashboard for Quiz Statistics and User Management: Comprehensive dashboard to view quiz statistics and manage users.
-Responsive Design: Optimized for both mobile and desktop devices.
+Responsive Design: Optimized for both mobile and desktop devices
 Technologies Used
 Frontend
 React.js: JavaScript library for building user interfaces.